benchay1999/nhanes/README.md

 This machine learning project aims to predict the probability of a paitent needing a dental care within 6 months given demographical data, lab test values, dietary data, examination data, and questionarre data.

-Run the following command to install requird packages:
+Run the following command to install required packages:

 ```
 pip install -r requirements.txt